singhshivansh244/basic-crud/front-end/README.md

 This is a simple CRUD operation website.\
 In this add remove update and delete options are availble.\
-Image upload support not available yet.
+Multi Image upload support available.

 ## To add Record

 1. Unique Username(required)
 2. Unique Email(required)
 3. Phone No
+4. Upload single/multiple images
 4. Press submit button

 ## To Edit Record